DiguyaDeveloper/nlw-ignite-setup-server-nodejs/README.md

 The purpose of this project is to help the creation of new Nodejs and typescript projects, preparing configurations for auto code formatting, automations with githooks and validations with commitlint | lint-staged | prettier

+Consider update all dependencies because may be out of date

+Consider check your necessit before start your project based in this boilerplate, that project has use typescript, eslint, prettier, commitlint, eslint, husky

 ## 🏁 Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.